Aptimex/portl/README.md

 Note that the namespace and interface names are defined at the top of the script and can be changed.
 By default the namespace is `portl` and the interface is `portl0`.
 The rest of this documentation will describe the script's behavior assuming those values remain unchanged.

 > [!TIP]
-> If you want to setup multiple portl tunnels to different systems just make a copy of the script file (with a different name, such as `portl2`) and change the `NAMESPACE` and `INTERFACE` values near the top of the file to something unique.
+> If you want to setup multiple portl tunnels to different systems just make a copy of the script file, give it a new name (such as `portl2`), and change the `NAMESPACE` and `INTERFACE` values near the top of the file to something unique (like `portl2` for both).

-> [!TIP]
-> Rename the script to `portl` and put it in a folder in your PATH to make it easy to use portl no matter what your current working directory is.

 The script requires root privileges to function.
 The first thing it does is check if it's running as root, and if not it automatically attempts to elevate to root using `sudo`.
 This may prompt the user for credentials.